Article originally published March 24, 2020

 Q: What if an employer offered paid sick leave to employees for COVID-19-related symptoms or diagnosis prior to the passage of the Act?

-A: The guidance issued by the Department of Labor states that paid sick leave and expanded family and medical leave under the Act are not to be applied retroactively.
+A: The guidance issued by the Department of Labor states that paid sick leave and public health emergency leave under the Act are not to be applied retroactively.

 Q: What if compliance with the Act will put such a burden on a small business that it will likely fail?